History of the Manly Warringah Sea Eagles: Background

 In Australia, before 1908, most football clubs in Sydney played by the rules of the Rugby Football Union and had done so since the first R.F.U. rules were written in 1871.
 As the professional game came to Sydney, the bigger inner city districts left their affiliation with the Rugby Football Union and created a new top flight football competition in 1908.

 Two factors prevented the initial inclusion of a Manly team into the competition.
 Firstly, with the Manly Rugby Union Club only recently gaining acceptance into the Sydney competition, many involved were not prepared to take a chance on the new code, which had yet to prove itself as a sustainable entity.
 Add to this a population base barely in the thousands, and well spread out among the many farms in the region, and sustainable support would have been difficult to envisage.

 With a strong growth in local population through the 1920s, the Manly-Warringah Junior Rugby Football League was founded 11 February 1932 with six clubs established for the local competition.
 The formation of this League entitled Manly's inclusion into the President's Cup, a junior district competition run by the NSWRL.
+The headquarters of the Juniors had since at least 1939 been Brookvale Oval.

-Further attempts were made for a Manly club to join the NSWRL top grades in both 1937 and 1944; however, both were unsuccessful.
-The backers of a Manly club were convinced only a President's Cup premiership would give them an opportunity to successfully apply for the senior competition.
+After unsuccessful attempts in 1937 and 1944, early in 1946 the Manly-Warringah Junior Rugby Football League again applied to the NSWRL for the club's 1947 admission to the district first grade (now NRL).

 During 1946, two meetings involving the North Sydney club which would seal Manly's future.
 Their first encounter was played out on 17 June 1946 when the two districts met in the final of the President's Cup; played in front of 64,527 spectators as the curtain raiser for the First Test against the touring British Lions.
 Manly maintained an early lead to claim the match, 12–8.

 The second meeting was between the senior NSWRL clubs on 4 November 1946, in which the North Sydney club supported the inclusion of Manly into the senior competition, despite knowing that many of its Manly players would no longer be eligible to play for North Sydney due to the district residential rule of the time.

 With the Manly club being successful this time, a public meeting on 20 November 1946 saw the formation of the Manly-Warringah District Rugby League Football Club.
 The club took on the colours of maroon and white.
 These were adopted from the colours of the President's Cup side which appears to have utilised the colours of the local Freshwater Surf Lifesaving Club, established in 1908, and of which Ken Arthurson and other players were members.
 Brookvale Oval was established as the team's home ground.